 Develop skills in computing and you’ll be employable the world over.
 This industry sector continues to grow, and our degree courses equip you with the skills employers require for their workforce.
 As a result, University Centre Somerset computing graduates enjoy excellent prospects and rewarding careers.

 One of the distinctive features of our programmes is their work-based learning content.
-This involves a placement with an employer during the first year, and participation in a professional IT project during the second year.
+This involves a placement with an employer during the course, and participation in a professional team project during the second year.
 Also included in our provision is a commitment to developing your professional skills, in order to enhance your employability upon graduation.

 The second year covers: